ad-freiburg/elevant/README.md

 See [Link Benchmark Articles](docs/link_benchmark_articles.md) for information on how you can transform your existing linking result files into our format, and instructions for how to link multiple benchmarks using multiple linkers with a single command.

+See [Included Linkers](docs/included_linkers.md) for a list of linkers that can be used out of the box with ELEVANT.
+ These are for example ReFinED, OpenAI's GPT (you'll need an OpenAI API key for that), REL, TagMe (you'll need an access token that can be obtained easily and free of cost) and DBpediaSpotlight.

 ### Evaluate Linking Results